Deep Contrastive One-Class Time Series Anomaly Detection: Introduction

 \section{Introduction}

-Within cyber-physical systems, sensor-equipped devices generate a large volume of time-series data that contains massive status information, which provides the possibility of detecting unexpected errors and reducing maintenance costs in data-driven ways.
-Anomaly Detection (AD) plays an increasingly important role in this context.
-AD refers to detecting which data instances are significantly dissimilar to the majority \cite{grubbs1969procedures}, and is gradually being accomplished via deep learning-based methods due to the rapid growth of data and their outperforming of shallow methods \cite{pang2021deep}.
-However, in pursuit of the performance, deep methods have to be exposed to heavy supervision information, while singling out unexpected outlier from a large quantity of raw temporal data is costly, and ascertaining the time-series data labeling criterion is tricky.
-Therefore, current research generally considers AD as an unsupervised learning problem.

-In terms of deep unsupervised AD methods, approaches of learning feature representations of ``normality'' usually graft anomaly scoring on off-the-shelf representations learning module in a little bit simple and crude way.
-Learning representation for discerning anomalies usually relies on some normality assumptions.
-For example, autoencoder-based \cite{chen2017outlier,kieu2019outlier} and GANs-based methods \cite{schlegl2017unsupervised,zenati2018efficient} assume normal samples are better restructured or generated from the latent space than abnormal ones.
-Similarly, one-class classification methods \cite{chalapathy2018anomaly,wu2019deep} assume that the normal samples come from a single (abstract) class that could accurately describe the so-called “normality”.
-However, these normality assumptions may only touch on a certain aspect of the overall normality, some of which are just inspired by the pretext task of self-supervised representation learning.
-Meanwhile, there are various types of time series anomalies including point anomalies (global or local), subsequence anomalies and anomaly time series \cite{blazquez2021review} (Fig \ref{visual}), and it is not sufficient to detect anomalies by one normality assumption alone.
+Within cyber-physical systems, sensor-equipped devices generate time-series data that contains massive status information, making it possible to detect unexpected errors and reduce maintenance costs in data-driven ways.
+Anomaly Detection (AD) plays an increasingly important role in this context, which refers to detecting instances that are significantly dissimilar to the majority \cite{grubbs1969procedures}.
+Though the performance of deep learning methods is superior to shallow ones \cite{pang2021deep}, labeling the outlier from quantities of temporal data could be costly and tricky.
+So, AD is usually considered an unsupervised learning problem in which learning representation for discerning anomalies relies on some normality assumptions.
+For example, autoencoder-based \cite{malhotra2016lstm} methods assume normal samples are better restructured from the latent space than abnormal ones.
+Similarly, one-class classification methods \cite{ruff2018deep} assume that the normal samples come from a single (abstract) class that could accurately describe the so-called “normality”.
+However, these normality assumptions may be one-sided, some of which are just inspired by the pretext task of self-supervised representation learning.
+Meanwhile, there are various time-series anomalies including point anomalies (global or local), subsequence anomalies, and anomaly time series \cite{blazquez2021review} (Fig. \ref{visual}), thus it is not sufficient to detect all based on one normality assumption alone.